 The future of parasports is bright in Japan.
 The Japanese public seeing individuals with disabilities performing at such a high level during the Paralympic Games, may go a long way towards dispelling stereotypes about the capabilities of those who are not able-bodied.
 Gold medals aren’t even necessary; merely the confidence and strength of the athletes involved.

 The Paralympic Games can also invigorate the progress of professional and amateur parasports in Japan.
 Training facilities, talent scouting, and regular tournaments can help draw fans to parasports, and increase competitiveness and skill amongst athletes.
 Public events such as those held by the Nippon Foundation Paralympic Support Center can help promote awareness and acceptance of diversity.
-So be sure to include parasporting events in your visit to Tokyo for the next Olympic Games, and Paralympic games.
+Learn more about para-sports events and enjoy watching the games.

 I am a writer, teacher, and speaker currently working and living in Tokyo.
 I have an MA in Digital Creative Media and a BA in Psychology, and I have worked as a narrative designer in the video game industry and also as a mental health care professional in New York.
 In my spare time I love to travel, read, and practice yoga.